vprabhu28/VLSI-Timing-Analysis/README.md

 <img src="Moment Matching/Images/Fourth.PNG" width="400" >

-#### Note: A complete detailed report and all the codes and steps have been attached in the folder 'Moment Matching'
+#### Note: A complete detailed report, HSPICE codes and steps have been attached in the folder 'Moment Matching'

 ---